Client: Design & Crafts Council of Ireland

 Video - The Making Of

-‘Ó’, meaning ‘from’ in Irish, was an exhibition for a commercial trade show that promoted 28 Irish designer/makers.
-It had to showcase a substantial and diverse range of products while accommodating three live studio spaces.
+‘Ó’, meaning ‘from’ in Irish, was an exhibition for a commercial trade show that promoted 28 Irish designers and makers.

-The curatorial approach aimed to raise awareness for the materials that are used in the production of Irish craft, highlighting both the time it takes for a craft object to be made and the time it takes for the raw material to exist.
-By doing so it was encouraging designers and makers to respect our resources, and ultimately helping buyers of Irish craft to recognise that what they purchase is a unique piece of Ireland.
+Aimed at raising awareness for the materials that are used in the production of Irish craft; it highlighted both the time it takes for a craft object to be made, and the time it takes for the raw material to come into existence.

-Two Irish beech tree trunks were cut into planks and pulled apart to help create the central display system.
-Both trees were over 150 years old when storms unearthed them.
-Their untreated exposed grain documented a time before any of us were born, questioning the pace at which we design and create, while acting as a backdrop that complemented the colours of the products and imbued them with a sense of raw materiality.
+Their exposed grain documented a time before any of us were born; questioning the pace at which we design and create, while acting as a backdrop that complemented the colours of the products and imbued them with a sense of raw materiality.

-The design of the shelving created the immediate visual impact required to attract visitors to the stand; simultaneously it orchestrated the arrangement of surrounding plinths and live studio spaces.
-When approached, the shelving bays allowed for each product to be viewed in isolation, creating a calm environment for potential buyers to focus on the exhibition content.
+The design of the shelving created the immediate visual impact required to attract visitors to the stand.
+Simultaneously it orchestrated the arrangement of surrounding plinths and live studio spaces.
+When approached, the shelving bays allowed for each product to be viewed in isolation.

-Designed as a modular system the shelving was easily installed, dismantled and flatpacked for shipping and use in other venues.
+Designed as a modular system the shelving was easily installed, dismantled and flatpacked for shipping.